Sewage self-assessment

 The regulation applies to:

-- A sewage works which requires ministry approval and is owned or operated by the Crown or a municipality.
+- a sewage works which requires ministry approval and is owned or operated by the Crown or a municipality

-- A sewage works which requires ministry approval that is not owned or operated by the Crown or a municipality, if any sewage received by the sewage works is,
+- a sewage works which requires ministry approval that is not owned or operated by the Crown or a municipality, if any sewage received by the sewage works is,

-- toilet, sink or culinary liquid waste, or
+- toilet, sink or culinary liquid waste

-- other sewage of a kind normally discharged from a residential subdivision, other than stormwater, ground water, surface drainage or land drainage.
+- other sewage of a kind normally discharged from a residential subdivision, other than storm water, ground water, surface drainage or land drainage

 In answering this question, you should consider: